athfu/athfu.github.io/content/blog/watercolours.md

 tags: ["art", "code"]
 ---

-Here are some pretty watercolours I generated with some code I wrote.
+Here are some pretty watercolours I generated with some code that Nathan and I wrote.
 To generate your own, go to the <a href="/watercolour/">watercolour</a> tab :)

 {% image "../../public/img/watercolour-1.png", "watercolour-1" %}
 {% image "../../public/img/watercolour-2.png", "watercolour-2" %}